- Home

 Ultimately, the faster your metabolism, the more calories you burn, the easier it is to lose weight, and the more energetic you’re likely to feel.

 Resting metabolic rate (RMR) – the number of calories you burn while resting.
-Your RMR is essentially the minimum number of calories needed to keep your body alive and functioning.
+Your RMR is essentially the minimum number of calories needed to stay alive and functioning.

 Thermic effect of food (TEF) – how many calories you burn through digesting and absorbing food.
 TEF usually accounts for 10% of daily calories burned.